 - What are your startup costs?
-(List them, with dollar amounts) - What are your monthly fixed costs? - How much will you need to sell each month to cover your costs (break even)? - How will you use the initial investment or Spark Tank award? - What other funding sources will you use?
+(List them, with dollar amounts) - What are your monthly fixed costs (utilities, salary, advertising, interest, rent, depreciation)? - How much will you need to sell each month to cover your costs (break even)? - How will you use the initial investment or Spark Tank award? - What other funding sources will you use?